Earth Team Volunteers

 The Earth Team is now recruiting in more than 3,000 locations across the country – that means that the Earth Team is at work near you.

 If you are interested in conservation education, you can work with elementary and high school students, too.
-Through camps, classes, tours, and exhibits, you can introduce them to the wonders of nature and get them in closer touch with natural resources.
+Through camps, classes, tours and exhibits, you can introduce them to the wonders of nature and get them in closer touch with the environment.

 The Earth Team offers outstanding and exciting opportunities for people who need professional work experience or academic credit.
 Who knows?
 After serving on the Earth Team, you may decide to pursue a career in conservation.